Annual Report 2020: HIIT Research Programmes

-In 2019, HIIT supported the following research centres and programmes:
+In 2020, HIIT supported the following research centres and programmes as strategic focus areas:

 - Finnish Center for Artificial Intelligence (FCAI)